 In any type of organisation, you need to promote employee involvement in resolving and avoiding the repetition of mistakes.
 However, you cannot do that without understanding the common reasons causing them.
 Hence in this blog post, we will be talking about nine common reasons for mistakes regardless of industry or department.

 9 Reasons For Failure

 Enabling employees to complete tasks properly, and with minimal mistakes, requires time and effort.
-When people do not understand what they are doing or how to do it optimally, or why they are doing something there is a higher chance of making mistakes or failing to complete tasks altogether.
+When people do not understand what they are doing, how to do it optimally, or why they are doing something there is a higher chance of making mistakes or failing to complete tasks altogether.
 Mitigate this risk by ensuring clear communications on tasks, responsibilities and projects (current and upcoming) that require actions from employees.

-Working without sufficient or relevant information is just as bad as not knowing what to do due to a lack of communication.
+Working without sufficient or proactive leadership is just as bad as not knowing what to do due to a lack of communication.
 The leadership should be present, providing clear directions and empowering information-sharing across the team so that everyone can complete their work.
 You need to make sure workers have all the information they need to complete their tasks with confidence.

 If employees do not have a direction and understanding of the overall vision they are working towards, it will have an impact on the quality of their work and their performance (ie: the number of mistakes they make).
-Increasing confidence goes hand in hand with training and providing sufficient information, but also includes promoting a culture of openness where everybody feels that they can ask for more information if needed.
+The vision and mission goes hand in hand with communication and providing sufficient information, but also includes promoting a culture where everybody feels that they have a purpose behind the work they are doing.

 4. Complex systems

 Some surroundings and functions will have more chance of failure and mistakes than others.
 This means a failure could be inherent to a system based on its complexity.
 There is usually a limited set of improvements to reduce the complexity itself, but as general rule of thumb, all steps in a process should be well-documented in order to increase the likelihood of succeeding.